-TBP is looking to sponsor students wishing to pursue a service engineering project this coming Summer.
+TBP is looking to sponsor students wishing to pursue a service engineering project during IAP 2016.
 The purpose of this program is to support students who seek to apply their engineering and technological understanding to better society, both domestic and abroad.
 Successful fellows should be prepared to guide a student-led project that can leave behind lasting, sustainable benefits for a community.
 The work may be arranged with non-governmental or inter-governmental organizations and other community-conscious groups.
 Students of all disciplines are welcome.

-Apply now for the Summer 2015 Service and Engineering Fellowships
+Apply now for the IAP 2016 Service and Engineering Fellowships

-This Summer, we are looking to award as many as five fellowships of up to $5000 each.
-Applications are due on Thursday April 23rd, 2015 at midnight.
-Invited applicants will be interviewed on April 26th.
+This winter, we are looking to award as many as five fellowships of up to $3000 each.
+Applications are due on Friday, November 6th at midnight.
+Invited applicants will be interviewed on Wednesday, November 11th.